trailblazer/trailblazer.github.io/index.md

 By applying encapsulation and good OOP, Trailblazer maximizes reusability of components, gives you a more intuitive structure for growing applications and adds conventions and best practices on top of Rails' primitive MVC stack.

-A polymorphic architecture sitting between controller and persistence is designed to handle many different contexts helps to minimize code to handle various user roles and edge cases.
+A polymorphic architecture sitting between controller and persistence is designed to handle many different contexts and helps to minimize code to handle various user roles and edge cases.

 <div class="row">